open-network-experiments/models/README.md

 # Fabric example

-Here's a simple fabric example, creating a clos fabric with 1 spine, 2 pods and 1 ToR + host in each pod:
+Here's a simple fabric example, creating a clos fabric with 1 spine, 2 pods and 1 ToR in each pod:

 <p align="center">
     <img src="./assets/sample_fabric.png" />